top of page

 Green Card Path: Direct Green Card applications may be difficult.

-O-1 Visa for Athletes
+O-1 Visa for Top Athletes

 Eligibility: Must be among the top of athletes in his/her discipline.